sjohnsonaz/cascade/README.md

 ### Component and VirtualNode Properties

-Components and VirtualNodes have optional properties
+Components and VirtualNodes have optional props

 `key: string`